 However, Lovelace didn't have a relationship with her father after he separated from her mother just a month after her birth.
 It's also worth noting that it was Lovelace's mother who encouraged her interest in mathematics and logic in a bid to prevent Lovelace from becoming anything like her father.

 Many people believe that Lovelace understood this complex machine more so than Babbage himself and that she could see the future of computing and its potential to go beyond crunching numbers.
 She identified the machine's potential to manipulate symbols rather than just numbers, and her writing hints at what we now know about modern computing a century in advance.
-So you can probably agree why she deserves an entire day dedicated to her.
+So you can see why she deserves an entire day dedicated to her.

 Since she had a vast understanding of the machine, Babbage asked her to expand the article with her own notes; as such, the final article is over three times the length of the original.
 It also contains several early computer programs as well as interesting observations on the potential uses for the machine.

 The first computer programmer

 Ada Lovelace sadly died of cancer at the young age of 36, just a few short years after the publication of "Sketch of the Analytical Engine invented by Charles Babbage".

 Fortunately, things are moving in the right direction and there are some incredible women making some serious noise in the world of technology.
-In fact, to celebrate Ada Lovelace day, our very own female web developer, Cheralyn, has wrote about the woman that most inspires her in tech, Roya Mahboob.
+In fact, we've also written about another inspirational woman in tech; Roya Mahboob.

 Technology, Website Design & Development